konsnos/Battleship/README.md

 ### 6. Play turns
 AI turns must be called for execution with `battleshipSession.PlayAITurn()`.
-Human turns must be the target and the fire coordinates.
+Human turns must set the target player and the fire coordinates.
 ```
 battleshipSession.PlayHumanTurn(aiPlayer, new MapCoordinates(0, 0));
 ```